ayaanahmed2908009-cloud/solarpak2/replit.md

 ## Changelog

 - July 27, 2025.
+Updated team display: Simplified member count to show "4 members" for all teams
+- July 27, 2025.
 Updated team statistics: Removed "Across Pakistan" from Solar Panels Installed description
 - July 27, 2025.
 Updated team statistics: Changed "Lives Transformed" description to "and more to come"
 - July 27, 2025.
 Updated team statistics: Changed team member count from 12 to 9 members